Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

 For this experiment, diffusion models are paired with a summary network that embeds the high-dimensional observations before passing the representation into a concatenation of MLPs.
 Each inference method was evaluated with two different summary networks for time series; implementation details appear in~\autoref{sec:app_case_2}.

 \paragraph{Results} Across both summary networks, several design choices consistently led to improved accuracy and robustness (\autoref{fig:model_comparison_bio_application}).
-Flow matching with a uniform noise schedule and its optimal transport variant achieved the strongest overall performance, exhibiting low error and stable behavior.
-Diffusion models with cosine schedules in the $\v$- and $\mathbf{F}$-parameterizations—using either ODE or SDE samplers—performed similarly well.
-The variance-preserving EDM schedule also yielded competitive accuracy.
-In contrast, the variance-exploding EDM schedule produced higher contraction and lower NRMSE but suffered from increased calibration error in this setting (\autoref{tab:inference_settings}), aligning with observations from the low-dimensional benchmarks.
-Moreover, C2ST showed lower sensitivity in this high-dimensional experiment, even when using log-likelihood summaries, suggesting that it does not reliably discriminate between posterior approximations in this regime (\autoref{tab:inference_settings}).
-In particular, when the update from the prior to the posterior was small, as for $\epsilonb$-prediction models, C2ST alone is unreliable as an accuracy measure.
-The relative ranking of inference methods was consistent across both summary networks, indicating that the performance differences are driven by the inference algorithms themselves rather than the choice of summary backbone.
+MCMC convergence is difficult to achieve for this problem because the parameter space is hard to explore.
+This is reflected in high contraction and very low NRMSE, but these gains come at the expense of calibration.
+Flow matching with a uniform noise schedule and its optimal transport variant achieved the lowest NRMSE, exhibiting low error and stable behavior.
+Diffusion models with cosine or EDM schedules in the $\v$- and $\mathbf{F}$-parameterizations, using either ODE or SDE samplers, performed similarly well, with marginally higher NRMSE but slightly better calibration according to expected calibration error and TARP.
+In contrast, the VE EDM schedule produced either excessive contraction with the ODE sampler or higher NRMSE with the SDE sampler, and suffered from increased calibration error in both settings (\autoref{tab:inference_settings}).
+This agrees with the behavior observed in the low-dimensional benchmarks.

+C2ST was less informative in this high-dimensional experiment, even when using log-likelihood summaries, suggesting that it does not reliably discriminate between posterior approximations in this regime.
+In particular, when the update from prior to posterior was small, as for the $\epsilonb$-prediction models, C2ST alone was not a reliable measure of posterior accuracy.
+By contrast, settings with larger expected calibration error generally also have larger absolute TARP error.
+The relative ranking of inference methods was stable across repeated runs, indicating that the observed performance differences were driven primarily by the inference algorithms rather than random variation across training runs.

-Training times were similar across methods, only flow matching OT took twice as long due to additional computation of the optimal couplings; however, inference with the consistency models was substantially faster, requiring only a handful of network evaluations compared to more than 100 for the diffusion-based approaches.
-Still, complete training and inference on 1,000 datasets required less wall-clock time than MCMC on a single dataset (under one day versus roughly three days).
+Training times were similar across most methods, only OT flow matching took $1.5$ as long due to the added computation of optimal couplings; few-step inference with the consistency models was substantially faster, requiring only a handful of network evaluations compared to more than 100 for the diffusion-based approaches.
+Still, complete training and inference on 1,000 datasets required less wall-clock time than MCMC on a single dataset (under one day versus roughly three days), which fails to adequately explore the parameter space and hence attains poor calibration.